 MEDIA ADVISORY - Kick off Smile Cookie week with - for the first time ever - a custom Smile Cookie at Tim Hortons 130 King

 TORONTO, Sept.
-11, 2019 /CNW/ - On Monday, September 16, for one day only, guests who visit Tim Hortons 130 King can get their hands on a custom Smile Cookie for the first time ever.
-The custom cookies will be made by a cookie artist who will create custom cookies for guests from a menu of 20 creative and recognizable cookie designs or custom requests.
+16, 2019 /CNW/ - Today, for one day only, guests who visit Tim Hortons 130 King can get their hands on a custom Smile Cookie for the first time ever.
+The custom cookies will be made by cookie artists who will create custom cookies for guests from a menu of 20 creative and recognizable designs or custom requests.

 Guests will be able to purchase the custom chocolate chunk cookie for $2, plus applicable taxes, and the full proceeds from every Smile Cookie purchased will be donated by Tim Hortons to The Children's Breakfast Club in Toronto – one of 550 Canadian charities, hospitals or community programs supported through the annual campaign.